Triadai/react-multiselect/README.md

 ### onChange(selections)

 Called after items are selected or deselected.
 The parameter is an object where the keys are item ids and the values are true or false to indicate whether or not an item is selected.
-Use this even when you need a summary of changes and not individual selections or deselections as they occur.
+Use this event when you need a summary of changes and not individual selections or deselections as they occur.

 ### onItemSelected(item)

 Called whenever an item is selected.
-The parameter is an object containing the item's id and text.
+The parameter is the item.
 Use this when you want to capture selections as they occur.

 ### onItemDeselected(item)